 N. Kisamov who ran the most comprehensive website on ancient Turkish history Turkic World also wrote on the Turkic Substrate in English.
 Many of his suggestions are correct.

-While he makes mistakes his work is generally very important.
-Ataturk had read his book with great interest in 1928 before his works on Turkish history and linguistics, including the revolutionary Sun Language Theory.
+While he makes mistakes, his work is generally very important.
+Ataturk had read his book with great interest in 1928 before he himself started working on Turkish history and linguistics, including the revolutionary Sun Language Theory.

-While the linguistic effects of the Turks in the Northern route can be observed in languages, toponyms and etnonyms, the civilizationial effects of the Turks can be seen in written Mesopotamian records starting with the Sumerians and continuing in the Mediterranaean with the Egytptian, Akkadian, Asyyrian Anatolian, Hittite, Aegean, Greek and Roman written records !
+While the linguistic influence of the Turks in the Northern route can be observed in languages, toponyms and etnonyms, the civilizational effects of the Turks can be seen in written Mesopotamian records starting with the Sumerians and continuing in the Mediterranaean with the Egytptian, Akkadian, Asyyrian Anatolian, Hittite, Aegean, Greek and Roman written records !

 Ataturk had said: "The foundation of the Turkish Republic is culture."